Developer Guide

 - The implementation is similar to

-as both have the same idea of filtering/finding something in the list. - The model already supports filtering for a certain predicate, therefore it is only intuitive that
+FindCommandas both have the same idea of filtering/finding something in the list. - The model already supports filtering for a certain predicate, therefore it is only intuitive that

-would. - This implementation would allow easy extension should there be more
+FilterCommandwould make use of this functionality, just like howFindCommandwould. - This implementation would allow easy extension should there be more

-).- This is in contrast to
+filtercommand does not requirePREFIX_APPPLICATION_STATUS(s/).- This is in contrast to

-to correctly parse input. - While having
+markcommand which requires and takes in bothIndexandApplicationStatus, and therefore requires thePREFIX_APPLICATION_STATUSto correctly parse input. - While having

 - This is in contrast to

-Edit Internship
+Edit Internship feature

 Implementation